-Understanding the elements of your mortgage payment is as easy as remembering four letters – P, I, T, I. The mortgage industry uses the acronym PITI, which stands for principal, interest, taxes and insurance, to break down the components of homeowners’ mortgage payments.
+Understanding the elements of your mortgage payment is as easy as remembering five letters – P, I, T, I, A. The mortgage industry uses the acronym PITIA, which stands for principal, interest, taxes, insurance and Homeowner’s Association Fees to break down the components of a homeowners’ mortgage payments.

 Every mortgage contains at least two parts: principal and interest.
 Principal is the amount of money you have borrowed for your home purchase and interest is the cost of borrowing that money.
 If you have a fixed-rate mortgage, your principal and interest will remain the same for the life of the loan.

-The last two portions of a mortgage payment, taxes and insurance, are typically paid into an escrow account.
+The second two portions of a mortgage payment, taxes and insurance, are typically paid into an escrow account.
 Escrow is a financial tool created in order to store money collected by a lender.
-This allows the lender to collect funds to pay for items such as homeowners insurance, property taxes, and private mortgage insurance, when applicable.
+This allows the lender to collect funds to pay for items such as homeowners insurance, property taxes, and private mortgage insurance ,when a loan is greater than 80% of the property value.

 When taxes and insurance are due, the lender pays them for the borrower from the escrow account, streamlining the process.
 This amount of a borrower’s mortgage can increase or decrease over time, even with a fixed-rate mortgage.

-For example, the monthly mortgage payment for a homebuyer purchasing a $180,000 home with a 5 percent down payment, interest rate of 4 percent, $720 homeowners insurance premium, and $2,300 in yearly property taxes would have a breakdown like this:
+For example, the monthly mortgage payment for a homebuyer purchasing a $180,000 home with a 5 percent down payment, interest rate of 4 percent, $720 homeowners insurance premium,, $2,300 in yearly property taxes and $125 HOA fees, would have a breakdown like this:

 - Principal & Interest: $816